jameshaddrill/gdpr-popup/README.md

 ## An example using all possible parameters

 ```
-initiateGDPR('GTM-XXXXXXX', 'UA-XXXXXXX-X', ['cookie1', 'cookie2'], 'bottom', 'Welcome!', 'Please use these buttons to opt in or out of tracking functionality', 'Opt-in', 'Opt-out');
+initiateGdpr('GTM-XXXXXXX', 'UA-XXXXXXX-X', ['cookie1', 'cookie2'], 'bottom', 'Welcome!', 'Please use these buttons to opt in or out of tracking functionality', 'Opt-in', 'Opt-out');
 ```